chroma-core/chroma/rust/foundation-api/README.md

 ## Deployment prerequisite

 Before routing traffic to these consumers, deploy the product catalog, install its hosted adapter, and register existing Foundations.
 Every active default Foundation also needs a catalog record.
 There is no fallback to collection discovery during a catalog outage.
 The product control plane owns migration, reconciliation, catalog access policy, and the registrar's service credential.

+## Pause creation during catalog migration

+Set `foundation.provisioning_paused: true` in the Foundation API configuration to temporarily refuse both `POST /api/init` and `POST /api/tenants/{tenant}/foundations`.
+The hosted configuration nests this field at `foundation.foundation.provisioning_paused`.
+The default is `false`.
+Authorized callers receive HTTP 503 with a maintenance message before any catalog reservation, database creation, collection creation, or attached-function operation.
+The shared provisioning boundary applies the pause to internal and external callers alike.
+Existing reads and memory writes keep their normal behavior.

+This configuration is read when the service starts.
+Deploy the paused configuration to every Foundation instance and wait for all older instances and their in-flight initialization requests to finish before taking the migration inventory.
+Keep provisioning paused while backfilling and replacing consumers.
+Reopen it only after every instance uses the catalog-aware implementation and the inventory has complete catalog coverage.
+Verify both creation endpoints return 503 while paused and resume normal behavior after reopening.

+Production needs the pause before catalog-dependent consumers start serving traffic.
+First record the actual production image's hosted and OSS source revisions.
+Backport the configuration field and maintenance refusal onto that compatible source, placing the refusal before the first storage mutation in its initialization handler if it lacks the shared provisioning function.
+Test and deploy that compatible backport before pausing production.
+Do not deploy catalog-dependent main merely to obtain the pause.
+The catalog-aware release retains the same flag across the cutover.